girover/javaFxValdation/README.md

 # Usage
 ---
 ## Validator Class

-To start validating user inputs, you must create an instance of **javaFxValidation.Validator** class.
-The constructor of the `Validator` takes an object as a parameter, which is the class that you want to validate their fields against some rules.
-Supposing you have a controller containing some `javaFx` components like `TextField` and you want to validate its value, then you must pass this controller to the constructor of `Validator`, afterthat you should call the method `validate()` *OR* `validate(String...fields)`.
+Suppose you have a controller that includes some javaFX components such as TextFields, and you need to validate the input values entered by the user.
+To accomplish this, you can pass the controller to the constructor of a `Validator` object.
+Once you have done this, you can call the `validate()` method, or the `validate(field1, field2, ...)` method if you only need to validate certain fields.
+This will ensure that the input values are checked against any validation rules you have defined by `@Rules` annotation, and will provide appropriate feedback to the user if any errors are found.

 ```java
 import javafx.scene.control.TextField;